The Writer’s Retreat of Your Dreams Goes to Scotland

 –Stephanie Huff, Director of Marketing for firstRain, a software company

-Currently, Laura leads weekly writing groups and memoir writing retreats in the Santa Cruz, CA region, as well as international retreats like this one.
+Currently, Laura leads weekly writing groups and writing retreats in Santa Cruz, CA and the San Francisco/Bay Area, as well as international retreats like this one.
 She also sends out The Writer’s Journey Roadmap every Tuesday–an inspirational quote and writing prompt.
 In response to these prompts, a wonderfully supportive online community has sprung up–and continues to grow.

 “Laura Davis is an inspired, natural teacher who brings tremendous heart to her work.
 Laura has taught me to write lucidly from a depth I never imagined.
 I am deeply grateful for the gifts she has given me.”